 “Sounds good, Major.
 Can you pass it along to whoever should know.
 Also, If I were you, I’d empty all the fuel from the underground tanks at the garages first.”
-The major frowns.
+The Major frowns.
 “They need power to work the pumps to get it up and out.
 While all the above ground tanks will have gravity feeds to empty them.
 That’s less trouble when the power is off, and a lot less noise than a generator.”
-The major nods, and smiles.
+The Major nods yes, and smiles.

-Several minutes after leaving the major Max is talking with a captain in the base construction unit.
+Several minutes later Max is talking with a captain in the base construction unit.
 Max asks, “Captain, which is easier and quicker to build for a twenty foot length of fence: drill holes for poles and set them, or a trench for the length?”

 “In the next few days a lot of barricades need to be put up.
 I’m sure people are thinking of building them on site.
 But I wonder if it might not be quicker, in most cases, to turn up with twenty foot lengths of fence made at a central location, dig a trench, set the fence in, and pour concrete into the trench to finish it.
 The fence can be made in a way to stand upright by itself.
 Then when in the trench with the cement it’ll be immovable.
 Of course, the fence will have to be tall enough to give the right height above ground as well as the depth of the trench.
 That way a dedicated crew can focus on making fence segments while other teams can put them in place.”